gevent/gevent/docs/development/installing_from_source.rst

   In general, setting ``CPPFLAGS`` is more general and can contain other macros recognized by libev.

+.. _embed-lib:

 Embedding Libraries
 -------------------

 By default, gevent builds and embeds tested versions of its C dependencies libev, libuv, and c-ares.
 This is the recommended configuration as the specific versions used are tested by gevent, and sometimes require patches to be applied.
 Moreover, embedding, especially in the case of libev, can be more efficient as features not needed by gevent can be disabled, resulting in smaller or faster libraries or runtimes.

 However, this can be disabled, either for all libraries at once or for individual libraries.